danieleschmidt/echoloc-nn/IMPLEMENTATION_SUMMARY.md

-# EchoLoc-NN Quantum Planning - Implementation Summary
+# EchoLoc Sentiment Analysis Implementation Summary

+**Project**: Spatial-Aware Sentiment Analysis with Ultrasonic Localization
+**Implementation Date**: August 2025
+**Status**: Advanced Implementation Complete ✅

-## Project Overview
+## 🚀 Implementation Overview

-This project successfully implemented a comprehensive quantum-inspired task planning system integrated with the existing EchoLoc-NN ultrasonic localization framework.
-The implementation followed the autonomous SDLC approach with three progressive generations of development.
+We have successfully implemented a **comprehensive spatial-aware sentiment analysis system** that integrates with the existing EchoLoc ultrasonic localization infrastructure.
+This represents a quantum leap in contextual AI by combining transformer-based NLP with real-time spatial positioning.

 ## Implementation Highlights